tailcallhq/zio-compose/README.md

 val json: String = compilation.compile.json
 ```

-## Performing Conditional
+## Conditional Operations

-Conditional operations can be implemented using the `diverge` operator on `Lambda`.
+Conditional operations can be implemented on `Lambda`s that return a `Boolean` using the `diverge` operator.
 The following program returns `"Yes"` if the condition is true and `"No"` if the condition is false.

 ```scala